dusansunava/asos/README.md

-# Project Repository: Cryptocurrency and Stock Trading Simulator
+# Project Repository: Fitness Application for ASOS

 ## Overview
-Welcome to our team's repository for the Team Project 1 (TP1) course.
-This repository serves as the central hub for our collaborative work on a cryptocurrency and stock trading simulator application.
+Welcome to our repository for the ASOS (Architecture of software systems) lecture project.
+This repository serves as the central hub for our collaborative work on a Fitness application.

 ## Project Description
-Our project focuses on creating a simulator for cryptocurrency and stock trading.
-The simulator will allow users to engage in virtual trading activities, gaining hands-on experience without risking real capital.
-It aims to provide a realistic trading environment, enabling users to make informed decisions, manage their portfolios, and learn more about the world of trading.
+Our project is a fitness application designed to help users maintain a healthy lifestyle.
+The application includes features for tracking exercises, managing personal measurements, and discovering nutritious recipes.
+It aims to provide an engaging and user-friendly platform for fitness enthusiasts.

 ## Key Features
-TODO
+Exercises: Track your workouts and explore exercise plans designed to meet your fitness goals.

+Profile with Measurements: Keep track of your personal fitness journey by logging body measurements, progress photos, and fitness goals.

+Food & Recipes: Discover and manage healthy recipes that support your diet and nutritional needs.

 ## Getting Started With Project